Click to listen to this article here:

 Talk to your doctor and educate yourself so you know what your choices are.
 Your self-advocacy can make all the difference.
 Be informed.

-Hormonal birth control methods, though often used to “treat” other problems, are not cures.
-They are synthetic analogues to your body’s natural hormones and are not without risk.
-Repairing your hormonal imbalances can be achieved through work with a cooperating practitioner and lifestyle changes.
+Hormonal birth control methods are synthetic analogues to your body’s natural hormones and are not without risk.

 Sometimes, traditional methods must be used when more natural treatments don’t work.
 It’s not a failing on your part, and it’s not necessarily wrong, but you should at least be aware of natural treatments before being pressured into surgery or other interventions.
 My goal here was to share my own story of finding another way.